 If you take a look at my interest and hobbies, you can see that my curious drive is not limited to my academics - far from it!
 I am fascinated with the idea of being a Renaissance Man - a polymath basically - so I am always pushing myself to learn new things and try adventurous experiences.
 This might mean spending hours learning how to build a portable solar-powered generator or going hitchhiking in central Europe!

-Whitman College - BA, Economics and Rhetoric
+Undergraduate Degree: Whitman College - Bachelor in Arts, Economics and Rhetoric

 ACT Composite: 34